 15nm filter bottles that filter out all bacteria and viruses.
 Bit expensive but you could also take 4 replacement filters and give the bottle away to a school or something there :)

 I recommend bring purification tablets, which you can buy locally in Kathmandu before your trek.
 Even if you end up mostly drinking boiled water (we did - hot water bottle by night, drinking water by morning) they are handy and quick and easy to use.
 Check out KEEP in Katmandu before you go and grab reliable supplies and advise.
 Don't drink any water in Nepal without treating it first.
 Seriously.
 And bring some antibiotics with you trekking - ask a pharmacist in Kathmandu what you need for stomach bugs and buy it (it's over the counter and dirt cheap).
-Just in case. over 8 years ago
+Just in case. about 9 years ago

 I trekked to Everest Base Camp last year - do yourself a favour and buy yourself a Steripen.
 At first it seems like a massive outlay, but totally worth it.
-Make sure you take 1 -2 metal bottles and not plastic. over 8 years agoAnswered by Jane via WorldNomads.com
+Make sure you take 1 -2 metal bottles and not plastic. about 9 years agoAnswered by Jane via WorldNomads.com

-Why do you want to take metal bottles versus plastic? almost 8 years agoAnswered by Claudia via Travellr.com
+Why do you want to take metal bottles versus plastic? over 8 years agoAnswered by Claudia via Travellr.com